News from ViMA danube: Discover our brochure, “How to navigate the ViMA danube platform in 7 languages!”

 We welcome your participation in our international competition either as an individual or a group.
 You can contribute text, video, or photo content, which will be showcased in an exhibition during the Danube festival in Ulm/Neu Ulm.
 The winners will be selected by a jury and they will have the opportunity to present their contributions at the exhibition in person, along with receiving smaller monetary prizes.
 We eagerly await your contributions!

 The exhibition will be held from July 11 to 13, 2024, during the partner meeting of Danube-Networkers.
 This event will be part of the Danube Festival Ulm/Neu-Ulm 2024.
-You can access the results on our websites or YouTube and share them with your friends and family around the world.
+You can access the results on our websites or YouTube and share them with your friends and family worldwide.

-Please note that the deadline for submission is April 28, 2024!
+Please note that the deadline for submission is Sunday, 5th of May 2024!

 More information about the competition and the rules HERE!